How Do I Start a Podcast?

 2. Podcasting is time-consuming.

-3. Podcasting is a labor of love.
+3. Podcasting is a labor of love, no matter what level of success you may find yourself.

 • If you’d like, I can introduce you to my friends at Spreaker where I host my show; they can lay out what they do and how they can be the best home for your podcast.
 Just email me at darren@weirddarkness.com and I’ll be happy to do the introduction.
 And no, I do not work for Spreaker, I’ve just found them to be the best option for me.